-We have good relationships with independent developers in and around Bristol, who take on students, with opportunities ranging from specific games to software development placements.
-Past students have worked in a range of areas, including mobile games and applications.
+We have good relationships with independent developers in and around Bristol.
+They provide opportunities ranging from working on specific games to software development placements.
+Past students have worked in mobile games and applications.

-In addition to placement years with external companies, in-house studio PlayWest will provide you with opportunities to work on live industry projects, including paid undergraduate and graduate internships.
+In-house studio PlayWest also provides opportunities to work on live industry projects, including paid undergraduate and graduate internships.

-- design and develop games in our dedicated games studio, which has over 40 workstations providing the latest generation gaming hardware and industry standard software
+Design games in our dedicated games studio, which has over 40 workstations providing the latest generation gaming hardware and industry standard software.

-- access a specially designed group learning and development space, offering access to a range of games hardware that includes ten PlayStation4 development kits.
+Access a specially designed group learning and development space with games hardware including PlayStation4 development kits.